datacommonsorg/docsite/custom_dc/customize_ui.md

 to override CSS styles.
 It has a default color override.
 More style changes can be added in that file.

-If there are already existing CSS and Javascript, put them under folder [/static/custom_dc/custom](https://github.com/datacommonsorg/website/tree/master/static/custom_dc/custom).
+If there are already existing CSS and Javascript files, put them under folder [/static/custom_dc/custom](https://github.com/datacommonsorg/website/tree/master/static/custom_dc/custom).
 Then include these files in the `<head>` section of the corresponding html files as